You’re studying abroad. Good for you! It’s the chance of a lifetime and you won’t regret it!

 So I worked my keister off.
 I took as many shifts as I could and by the time it all was said and done I had $4000 saved up for my almost five months abroad.
 It’s a decent amount but that money would not have lasted long if my room and board and meal plan hadn’t already been covered in my program’s costs.
 I also lucked out by having nice parents who offered a monthly allowance to keep me floating.

 Not everyone has nice parents who offer allowances so it’s important to calculate how much you need to save.
 This also brings up the important point of choosing the right program.
-Mine covered room and board and most meals.
+My study abroad school covered room and board and most meals.
 It’s a good idea to look for a program that does the same.
 My program took place in Arezzo, Italy, and I got to use my meal plan at local restaurants.
 Can’t beat that!

 Research!
 The most fun part!
 Not really…